 Any section of the NMSA 1978 relating to public assistance which is in conflict with the provisions of the federal act or the federal Food Stamp Act, as may be amended from time to time, and federal regulations issued pursuant thereto, shall be suspended in its operation if the attorney general certifies that such conflict exists.

-Cross references. - For the federal Food Stamp Act, see 7 U.S.C. § 2011 et seq.
+Food Stamp Act. - The federal Food Stamp Act, referred to in this section, is codified as 7 U.S.C. § 2011 et seq.

 27-2-14.
 Continuing effect of regulations and standards.